TrueAbility/docker-chef-server/README.md

 ## Disclaimer

 This project is intended for development/testing purposes where the latest Chef Server is required.
-The version will following upstream stable where possible, and there will be little attempt to maintain any sort of backward compatibility.
+The version will follow upstream stable where possible, and there will be little attempt to maintain any sort of backward compatibility.